 In other words, a significant distinction between Shopify vs. open source is the ability to get full control over how one wants to use and integrate payment systems.

 Shopify provides users with an app store containing over 7,000 different third-party applications that users can integrate with their store.
 This gives merchants the ability to add functionalities to their website through the app store.

 However, it also comes with a downside.
 Often you’ll need to add multiple apps from the app store to implement all the different features you need.
 This can clutter your store and will make it hard for developers managing a store to maintain and keep track of all the apps.
 This is especially trying knowing that Shopify often cleans up their store and removes apps, leaving merchants in need to find alternative apps to use.

 On the other hand, comparing Shopify vs. open source projects like Medusa, the architecture is designed to facilitate integrations and custom developments while making sure they are easy to maintain afterward.

 It’s possible to add endpoints, services, and event handlers (or subscribers) into Medusa seamlessly.
 Also, as you have full ownership of the entire tech stack, you are free to mold it and shape it as it fits your use case.

 You can likewise leverage plugins created by the community as well, for instance, the Medusa extender facilitating multi-vendor support.

-Medusa also supports a range of third-party integrations out of the box, including CMS (Contentful & Strapi), payment (e.g. Stripe, Paypal), marketing (e.g. SendGrid and S3), and Search (Algolia & Meilisearch), Analytics (e.g. Segment), and many more.
+Medusa also supports a range of third-party integrations out of the box, including CMS (Contentful & Strapi), payment (e.g. Stripe, Paypal), marketing (e.g. SendGrid and S3), search (Algolia & Meilisearch), analytics (e.g. Segment), and many more.